Revelation Chapter 1

 {FIRST VISION}

-1. What Things Must Occur - {PDF Copy} - (At the beginning, Revelation states that its purpose is to show God’s servants what things must soon come to pass – Revelation 1:1-3)
+1. What Things Must Occur - {PDF Copy} - (From the start, Revelation declares its purpose is to show God’s servants what things must SOON COME TO PASS – Revelation 1:1-3)

-2. The Prologue - {PDF Copy} - (The prologue presents the basic themes of the book and declares that the season of fulfillment has arrived – Revelation 1:1-3)
+2. Revelation of Jesus - {PDF Copy} - (The Prologue of Revelation presents themes of the Book and declares that the season of fulfillment has arrived – Revelation 1:1-3)

-3. The Season is Here! - {PDF Copy} - (In Revelation, the period known as the last days began following the death and resurrection of Jesus Christ)
+3. The Season is Here! - {PDF Copy} - (In Revelation, the period known as the Last Days began following the death, resurrection, and enthronement of Jesus)

 5. Overview of the Book - (The book of Revelation is an account of the visions received by John while in exile on the Isle of Patmos - “on account of the testimony of Jesus”) - {PDF Copy}